viet34tqc/notebook/nestjs.md

 In other words, **`@Injectable()` allows class to be injected in other class and also to inject other class into it**

-Provider are often added into `providers` array module
+Provider are often added into `providers` array inside `module`.
+You need to add injectable classes to the `providers` to allow NestJs initialize and manage them.
+Otherwise, Nest will throw an error during startup because those classes simply dont exist

-classes listed in the providers array can be injected into each other, and this is a key feature of NestJS's dependency injection system.
+Classes listed in the providers array can be injected into each other, and this is a key feature of NestJS's dependency injection system.
 Here's how it works:

 - Automatic Injection: When you add a class to the providers array, NestJS creates and manages an instance of that class and makes it available for injection into other classes.
 - Circular Dependencies: Be cautious of circular dependencies (where Class A depends on Class B, and Class B depends on Class A).
 While NestJS can handle these with some additional configuration, it's generally better to refactor to avoid them.